taking removable fin systems to the next level

 Almost any router can be used for the installation process.
 It just needs to be able to fit a 1/4" shank router bit.

-There are two versions: one that is battery-powered and a corded version.
+There are two versions: a battery-powered version and a corded version.
 Both versions are almost identical except for the means of powering them.

 If you use a Makita trim router, install the provided router base before setting up the router bit.